wp-plugins/ewww-image-optimizer/readme.txt

 * jpegmini server integration (for resizes only)
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

+= 1.8.5 =
+* fixed: images with empty metadata count as unoptimized images on Bulk Optimize

 = 1.8.4 =
 * fixed: Import process is much faster by about 50x